 The future of mining in Star Citizen

-Further down the line, the prospector should be able to drop its containers.
-Transport ships such as the Caterpillar can load the containers into their cargo holds using tractor beams and haul away the extracted resources, while the Prospector continues to mine rocks in the meantime.
+At some point in the future, the Prospector and the MOLE should be able to drop their containers.
+Transport ships such as the Caterpillar can load the containers into their cargo holds using a tractor beam and transport the extracted resources away, while the Mining Ships continue to mine.